 • The storage for all containers is contiguous, thereby enhancing cache hits.

 • No heap memory is used; no OS supplied memory management is required.

 • Non-static containers declared locally within functions will store their contents on the stack.

-• Copying or swapping a container is not a low cost action, as all of the contents will be copied.
+• Copying or swapping a container is not a low cost action, as all of the contents will be copied (except for externally

 Although the containers utilise inheritance, like the STL containers, they are not intended to be used polymorphically.

 ETL containers are not virtual (unless enabled by a compile time macro ETL_POLYMORPHIC_XXX, see Macros).